Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 4. Consider the prospects for the development of the SCO.

-The following sources are used in the course work: forum materials on the Shanghai Cooperation Organization, analytical reports of the MGIMO Scientific and Coordinating Council for International Studies, speeches by the heads of state of the SCO members, newspaper articles on the SCO, as well as declarations of the organization, the Treaty on Long-term Good Neighborliness, Friendship and cooperation between the member states of the Shanghai Cooperation Organization, materials of the SCO official website http://www.sectsco.org and the Internet resource http://www.infoshos.ru.
+The following sources are used in the course work: materials from forums dedicated to the Shanghai Cooperation Organization, analytical reports of the Scientific Coordination Council for International Research of MGIMO, speeches by the heads of state of the SCO participants, articles from newspapers dedicated to the SCO, as well as declarations of the organization, the Treaty on Long-Term Good Neighborhood, Friendship and cooperation of the member states of the Shanghai Cooperation Organization, materials from the official SCO website http://www.sectsco.org and the Internet resource http://www.infoshos.ru.

-According to this, the SCO sets itself the task of strengthening mutual trust, friendship and good neighborliness between member states; development of multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, to promote the construction of a new democratic, just and rational political and economic international order; joint counteraction to terrorism, separatism and extremism in all their manifestations, combating drug and arms trafficking, other types of transnational criminal activity, as well as illegal migration; encouragement of effective regional cooperation in political, trade and economic, defense, law enforcement, environmental protection, cultural, scientific and technical, educational, energy, transport, credit and financial and other areas of common interest; promotion of comprehensive and balanced economic growth, social and cultural development in the region through joint actions based on equal partnership in order to steadily improve the level and improve the living conditions of the peoples of the Member States; coordination of approaches to integration into the world economy; promotion of human rights and fundamental freedoms in accordance with the international obligations of the Member States and their national legislation; maintenance and development of relations with other states and international organizations; interaction in the prevention of international conflicts and their peaceful settlement; joint search for solutions to problems that will arise in the twenty-first century.
+According to this, the SCO sets itself the task of strengthening mutual trust, friendship and good neighborliness between its member states; development of multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, promote the construction of a new democratic, fair and rational political and economic international order; joint counteraction to terrorism, separatism and extremism in all their manifestations, the fight against illegal drug and weapons trafficking, other types of transnational criminal activities, as well as illegal migration; encouraging effective regional cooperation in political, trade, economic, defense, law enforcement, environmental, cultural, scientific and technical, educational, energy, transport, credit and financial and other areas of common interest; promoting comprehensive and balanced economic growth, social and cultural development in the region through joint actions on the basis of equal partnership in order to steadily increase the level and improve the living conditions of the peoples of the Member States; coordination of approaches to integration into the world economy; promoting human rights and fundamental freedoms in accordance with the international obligations of member states and their national legislation; maintaining and developing relations with other states and international organizations; interaction in the prevention of international conflicts and their peaceful resolution; joint search for solutions to problems that will arise in the 21st century.

-1 .one.
+1 .1.
 History of the development of the SCO.

-The foundations of the Shanghai Cooperation Organization were laid at a meeting of the Deputy Foreign Ministers of Kazakhstan, Kyrgyzstan, Russia and Tajikistan in Minsk on September 8, 1992.
-The implementation of these complex tasks, met with understanding in Beijing, however, took four years.
+The foundations of the Shanghai Cooperation Organization were laid at a meeting of the deputy foreign ministers of Kazakhstan, Kyrgyzstan, Russia and Tajikistan in Minsk on September 8, 1992.
+The implementation of these complex tasks, met with understanding in Beijing, nevertheless took four years.

-The agreements reached during the two meetings set a precedent for the peaceful resolution of territorial disputes.
+The agreements reached during the two meetings created a precedent for the peaceful resolution of territorial disputes.

-On July 3, 1998, the third meeting of the Shanghai Five took place in Alma-Ata.
+On July 3, 1998, the third meeting of the Shanghai Five took place in Almaty.
 A meeting designed to give this kind of summits a regular character.
-The main topic of the Alma-Ata meeting, at the suggestion of the Chinese side, was the expansion of cooperation in the field of regional security and trade and economic exchange.
-During the meeting, the foreign ministers of the participating countries signed a joint five-sided statement, in which they reaffirmed their commitment to the principles of good neighborliness.
-It fixes an agreement to actively develop consultations on security issues, to which all the interested states of the region could join.
-They also considered a wide range of issues relating both to general problems of international security and to specific areas of bilateral and regional cooperation in the Asia-Pacific region.
-The final document was signed by the ministers of foreign affairs.
-In the negotiations on economic issues, the greatest attention was paid to multilateral projects in the field of energy.
+The main topic of the Almaty meeting, as proposed by the Chinese side, was the expansion of cooperation in the field of regional security and trade and economic exchange.
+During the meeting, the foreign ministers of the participating countries signed a joint five-party statement, in which they reaffirmed their commitment to the principles of good neighborliness.
+It sets out an agreement to actively develop consultations on security issues, to which all interested states in the region could join.
+A wide range of issues related to both general problems of international security and specific areas of bilateral and regional cooperation in the Asia-Pacific region were also considered.
+The final document was signed by the foreign ministers.
+In negotiations on economic issues, the greatest attention was paid to multilateral energy projects.

-Thus, the issues considered by the Shanghai Five have gone beyond border issues and now began to cover a much “broader” sphere, including both politics and economics and the development of cooperation in other areas, which is especially important to consider the problems of international security.
+Thus, the issues considered by the Shanghai Five went beyond the plane of border problems and now began to cover a much “broader” sphere, including both politics and economics and the development of cooperation in other areas, which is especially important, problems of international security began to be considered.

-On August 24-25, 1999, the fourth meeting of the heads of the five states-participants of the Shanghai (1996) and Moscow (1997) agreements on building confidence in the military field and on the mutual reduction of armed forces in the border area took place in Bishkek.
-The meeting was attended by President of the Russian Federation B. Yeltsin, President of China Jiang Zemin, President of the Republic of Kazakhstan N. Nazarbayev, President of the Kyrgyz Republic A. Akaev, President of the Republic of Tajikistan E. Rakhmonov.
-As a follow-up to the agreements in principle reached at the meeting in Alma-Ata on July 3, 1998, specific directions for expanding multilateral cooperation have been outlined.
-During this meeting, the "Agreement between the Republic of Kazakhstan, the People's Republic of China and the Kyrgyz Republic on the junction point of the state borders of the three states" was signed.
+On August 24-25, 1999, the fourth meeting of the heads of the five states parties to the Shanghai (1996) and Moscow (1997) agreements on building confidence in the military field and on the mutual reduction of armed forces in the border area took place in Bishkek.
+The meeting was attended by President of the Russian Federation B. Yeltsin, Chairman of the People's Republic of China Jiang Zemin, President of the Republic of Kazakhstan N. Nazarbayev, President of the Kyrgyz Republic A. Akaev, President of the Republic of Tajikistan E. Rakhmonov.
+In development of the fundamental agreements reached at the meeting in Almaty on July 3, 1998, specific directions for expanding multilateral cooperation have been outlined.
+During this meeting, the “Agreement between the Republic of Kazakhstan, the People’s Republic of China and the Kyrgyz Republic on the point of intersection of the state borders of the three states” was signed.

 The final document of the summit was the “Bishkek Declaration”, signed by the heads of five states.

-The summit in Bishkek practically coincided with the invasion of foreign gangs into the territory of Kyrgyzstan, in connection with which all participants of the meeting expressed their unanimous support for the measures taken by the Kyrgyz leadership to counter extremists.
+The summit in Bishkek practically coincided with the invasion of foreign gangs into the territory of Kyrgyzstan, and therefore all participants in the meeting expressed unanimous support for the measures taken by the Kyrgyz leadership to counter extremists.

-The summit in Bishkek practically coincided with the invasion of foreign gangs into the territory of Kyrgyzstan, in connection with which all participants of the meeting expressed their unanimous support for the measures taken by the Kyrgyz leadership to counter extremists.
+The summit in Bishkek practically coincided with the invasion of foreign gangs into the territory of Kyrgyzstan, and therefore all participants in the meeting expressed unanimous support for the measures taken by the Kyrgyz leadership to counter extremists.

-The main result of the Dushanbe meeting was the development of common approaches in the fight against extremism and terrorism, which have become a real threat to the security of all states in the region without exception.
+The main outcome of the Dushanbe meeting was the development of common approaches in the fight against extremism and terrorism, which turned into real threat for the security of all states in the region without exception.

 President of Uzbekistan I. Karimova took part in the summit as an observer.
-Uzbekistan, thus, joined the process of searching for joint measures to counter religious extremism and international terrorism.
+Uzbekistan, thereby, joined the process of searching for joint measures to counter religious extremism and international terrorism.

-Taking into account the prospective expansion of the number of participants in the organization, the President of Tajikistan E. Rakhmonov put forward an initiative to rename it to the "Shanghai Forum".
+Taking into account the promising expansion of the number of participants in the organization, the President of Tajikistan E. Rakhmonov put forward the initiative to rename it the “Shanghai Forum”.

-The “Dushanbe Declaration” adopted at the end of the meeting expressed the determination of the members of the “five” to prevent the use of their territories for activities “damaging the sovereignty, security and public order of any of the five states.”
+The “Dushanbe Declaration” adopted at the end of the meeting expressed the determination of the “five” participants not to allow their territories to be used for activities “harmful to the sovereignty, security and public order of any of the five states.”

-The document also emphasized the desire of the parties to turn the "Shanghai Five" into a "regional structure of multilateral cooperation in various fields."
+The document also emphasized the parties’ desire to turn the “Shanghai Five” into “ regional structure multilateral cooperation in various fields.”

-Joint work at the summits made it possible to create an atmosphere of what has become known as the "Shanghai spirit" - to develop an atmosphere of mutual trust, through the first experience of mutual consultations to come to a consensus mechanism and voluntary agreement to implement the provisions of the agreements reached.
-Gradually, the range of issues expanded to the spheres of foreign policy, economics, environmental protection, including the use of water resources, culture, etc. All this led to the need to formalize the system of summits and consultations into a new regional association.
+Joint work at the summits made it possible to create an atmosphere of what became known as the “Shanghai spirit” - to develop an atmosphere of mutual trust, through the first experience of mutual consultations to come to a mechanism for achieving consensus and voluntary agreement to implement the provisions of the agreements reached.
+Gradually, the range of issues expanded to the areas of foreign policy, economics, environmental protection, including the use of water resources, culture, etc. All this led to the need to formalize the system of summits and consultations into a new regional association.

-Concrete actions in this direction were taken at the summit of the association's members held on June 14-15, 2001 in Shanghai.
+Specific actions in this direction were taken at the summit of the association's participants held on June 14-15, 2001 in Shanghai.

-The heads of state adopted a "Joint Statement" on the entry of Uzbekistan into the Shanghai Forum as a full participant.
+The heads of state adopted a “Joint Statement” on Uzbekistan’s accession to the Shanghai Forum as a full participant.

-At the same time, it must be borne in mind that the Shanghai Cooperation Organization was not created because another state was admitted to it.
-Time presented new challenges: terrorism, extremism, separatism.
+It must be borne in mind that the Shanghai Cooperation Organization was not created because another state was admitted to it.
+Time has presented new challenges: terrorism, extremism, separatism.

-The signing of the "Declaration on the establishment of the Shanghai Cooperation Organization" symbolizes the association's reaching a qualitatively new, higher level, and significantly increases the authority of this organization in the region and in the world as a whole.
-The SCO is an organization that emerged from the desire of states to jointly resolve issues of mutual security and confidence-building measures and subsequently extended its interests to the spheres of political, economic, cultural and humanitarian cooperation.
+The signing of the “Declaration on the Establishment of the Shanghai Cooperation Organization” symbolizes the association’s entry to a qualitatively new, higher level, and significantly increases the authority of this organization in the region and in the world as a whole.
+The SCO is an organization that arose from the desire of states to jointly resolve issues of mutual security and confidence-building measures and subsequently expanded its interests into the spheres of political, economic, cultural and humanitarian cooperation.

 1 .2.
 Organizational structure of the SCO.

-In the course of subsequent summits, the Shanghai Cooperation Organization began to take on concrete outlines and structure.
-In June 2002, the second meeting of the heads of the SCO member states was held in St. Petersburg, at which three documents were signed - the Charter of the Shanghai Cooperation Organization, the Agreement between the SCO member states on the Regional Anti-Terrorist Structure and the Declaration of the Heads of State of the SCO Member States.
-The guidelines for the development of the SCO proclaimed in the Declaration were legally fixed in the Charter.
-The charter gives the "six" the status of an international organization and is the basic document that defines, along with the main areas of cooperation, the internal structure and mechanism for forming a common course and building relationships with other countries and organizations.
+During subsequent summits, the Shanghai Cooperation Organization began to take on specific shape and structure.
+In June 2002, the second meeting of the heads of the SCO member states was held in St. Petersburg, at which three documents were signed - the Charter of the Shanghai Cooperation Organization, the Agreement between the SCO member states on the Regional Anti-Terrorism Structure and the Declaration of the Heads of the SCO member states.
+The Charter legally enshrined the SCO development guidelines proclaimed in the Declaration.
+The Charter gives the “six” the status of an international organization and is a basic document that determines, along with the main areas of cooperation, the internal structure and mechanism for forming a common course and building relationships with other countries and organizations.

-In May 2003, the third meeting of the heads of the member states of the Shanghai Cooperation Organization took place in Moscow.
-During the summit, the leaders of the states adopted a number of agreements that determined the final status of the SCO and the procedure for its functioning.
+In May 2003, the third meeting of the heads of state of the Shanghai Cooperation Organization took place in Moscow.
+During the summit, state leaders adopted a number of agreements that determined the final status of the SCO and the order of its functioning.

-The heads of the six member states approved and signed the Agreement on the Formation and Execution of the SCO Budget, Regulations on the Council of Heads of State of the SCO Member States, Regulations on the Council of Heads of Government (Prime Ministers) of the SCO Member States, Regulations on the Council of Foreign Ministers of the Member States SCO, Regulations on the Council of National Coordinators of the SCO Member States, Regulations on Meetings of Heads of Ministries and/or Departments of the SCO Member States, Regulations on the SCO Secretariat, Regulations of the Executive Committee of the SCO Regional Anti-Terrorist Structure and Regulations on the Permanent Representatives of the SCO Member States to the SCO Secretariat , approved the candidacy of the first Executive Secretary, Ambassador Zhang Deguang (Appendix No. 3) and symbols of the SCO, as well as signed and published the Declaration of the Heads of State of the SCO Member States.
+The heads of the six member states approved and signed the Agreement on the procedure for forming and executing the SCO budget, the Regulations on the Council of Heads of State of the SCO member states, the Regulations on the Council of Heads of Government (Prime Ministers) of the SCO member states, the Regulations on the Council of Foreign Ministers of the member states SCO, Regulations on the Council of National Coordinators of the SCO Member States, Regulations on meetings of heads of ministries and/or departments of the SCO member states, Regulations on the SCO Secretariat, Regulations on the Executive Committee of the SCO Regional Anti-Terrorism Structure and Regulations on the permanent representatives of the SCO member states to the SCO Secretariat , approved the candidacy of the first Executive Secretary of Ambassador Zhang Deguang (Appendix No. 3) and SCO symbols, and also signed and published the Declaration of the Heads of SCO Member States.

-All the main structures of the SCO began full-fledged work in January 2004.
-By this time, the construction of the headquarters in Beijing and the preparatory work of the embassies of member countries in Beijing to ensure the activities of the secretariat in the initial period of work have been completed.
+All main structures of the SCO began full-fledged work in January 2004.
+By this time, the construction of the headquarters in Beijing and the preparatory work of the embassies of member countries in Beijing were completed to ensure the activities of the secretariat in the initial period of work.
 The list of major organs includes:

-Council of Heads of State– annual SCO summits in the capitals of the participating countries.
+Council of Heads of State– annual SCO summits in the capitals of participating countries.

 Council of Heads of Government .

-Council of Foreign Ministers(CMFA) - the first meeting was held in November 2002.
-It precedes summit meetings, coordinates the positions of participants and prepares key documents for signing by heads of state, and also accepts its own appeals (on the early adoption of the Comprehensive Convention on the Suppression of International Terrorism and the Convention on the Suppression of acts of nuclear terrorism in 2002).
+Council of Foreign Ministers(CMID) - the first meeting was held in November 2002.
+Prefaces high-level meetings, coordinates the positions of participants and prepares key documents for signing by heads of state, and also accepts its own appeals (on the early adoption of the Comprehensive Convention for the Suppression of International Terrorism and the Convention for the Suppression of acts of nuclear terrorism in 2002).

-Meetings of heads of ministries and departments- The first meetings of defense ministers were held back in 2000 within the framework of the "five", since then they have been held on a regular basis.
+Meetings of heads of ministries and departments– the first meetings of defense ministers took place back in 2000 within the framework of the Five, and since then they have been held on a regular basis.

-Secretariat(Beijing) - its number is up to 40 people, started work in 2004.
-January 15 - The official opening ceremony of the SCO Secretariat was held, which was attended by Member of the State Council of the PRC Tang Jiaxuan, Foreign Ministers and National Coordinators of six member states, representatives of the UN, EU, OSCE, CIS and other international organizations, members of the diplomatic corps in Beijing, heads of Chinese departments.
+Secretariat(Beijing) - it is planned to have up to 40 people, began work in 2004.
+January 15 - The official opening ceremony of the SCO Secretariat was held, which was attended by Member of the State Council of the People's Republic of China Tang Jiaxuan, the Ministers of Foreign Affairs and National Coordinators of the six member states, representatives of the UN, EU, OSCE, CIS and other international organizations, members of the diplomatic corps in Beijing, heads of Chinese departments.

 It is necessary to highlight the presence of representatives of a number of influential international organizations, which emphasizes the significance of the actions and decisions of the Shanghai Cooperation Organization for the entire world community and, first of all, for the Eurasian space.

-Regional Anti-Terrorist Structure, also formed in 2004, thus creating both permanent bodies, the SCO has already fully started normal activities.
+Regional anti-terrorist structure, also formed in 2004, thus both permanent bodies were created, the SCO has already fully begun normal activities.

 2. SCO in the world system of international relations.

-The Shanghai Cooperation Organization brings together states that hold similar views on world development trends and are ready to jointly seek coordinated approaches to solving international and regional problems.
+The Shanghai Cooperation Organization unites states that hold similar views on global development trends and are ready to jointly seek coordinated approaches to solving international and regional problems.
 Its other task is to strengthen regional economic and cultural cooperation.
-The SCO does not oppose itself to anyone, it is aimed at a positive solution of specific problems in the interests of member countries.
+The SCO does not oppose itself to anyone; it is aimed at positive solutions to specific problems in the interests of its member countries.

-The Declaration of the Shanghai Summit (June 2006) states: “The key to the successful development of the SCO is that it is invariably guided and steadily follows the “Shanghai spirit”, which is characterized by mutual trust, mutual benefit, equality, mutual consultations, respect for diversity. cultures, the desire for joint development.
-All this is extremely important for the world community to search for a new, non-confrontational model of interstate relations that would exclude the thinking of the Cold War era and stand above ideological differences.”
+The Shanghai Summit Declaration (June 2006) states: “The Pledge successful development The SCO is that it is invariably guided and unswervingly follows the “Shanghai spirit”, which is characterized by mutual trust, mutual benefit, equality, mutual consultation, respect for the diversity of cultures, and the desire for common development.
+All this is extremely important for the world community’s search for a new, non-confrontational model of interstate relations, which would exclude the thinking of the times “ cold war"would stand above ideological differences."

-Attempts to oppose the Shanghai Cooperation Organization to the West or to create an anti-American bloc on its basis are doomed to failure, since this contradicts the fundamental interests of the participating states interested in cooperation with the West in many areas.
-However, acting primarily in the interests of the association's members, the SCO periodically encounters misunderstanding and even hostility from those who see the world as unipolar and pass off their interests as universal.
+Attempts to pit the Shanghai Cooperation Organization against the West or to create an anti-American bloc on its basis are doomed to failure, since this contradicts the fundamental interests of the participating states interested in cooperation with the West in many areas.
+However, acting primarily in the interests of the association's participants, the SCO periodically faces misunderstanding and even hostility from those who see the world as unipolar and present their interests as universal.

-The activities of the organization do not negate or belittle the mechanisms of cooperation already developed by the Member States with other countries or groups of countries.
-The task of the SCO is to create additional areas of cooperation that did not previously exist or are impossible outside its framework.
-The fate of the organization depends on how broad these areas will be, as well as whether it can convince states of its ability to succeed.
+The activities of the organization do not deny or diminish the cooperation mechanisms already developed by member states with other countries or groups of countries.
+The SCO's task is to create additional areas of cooperation that previously did not exist or are impossible outside its framework.
+The organization's fate depends on how broad these areas are and whether it can convince states of its ability to succeed.

-The SCO approaches the problems of international security from a much broader position than the United States and its allies.
-If Washington prioritizes military strikes against international terrorist centers and pressure on states that support terrorism, then, from the point of view of the Shanghai Cooperation Organization, international terrorism is directly linked to separatism and religious extremism.
-Thus, while coordinating their activities with the United States, the SCO member countries are acting according to their own program, closely linking the antiterrorist struggle with ensuring their territorial integrity and guaranteeing the preservation of secular regimes in power in Central Asia.
+The SCO approaches international security problems from a much broader perspective than the United States and its allies.
+If Washington puts military strikes on international terrorist centers and pressure on states that support terrorism in the first place, then, from the point of view of the Shanghai Cooperation Organization, international terrorism is directly related to separatism and religious extremism.
+Thus, coordinating their activities with the United States, the SCO member countries act according to their own program, closely linking the anti-terrorist fight with ensuring their territorial integrity and guaranteeing the preservation of secular regimes in power in Central Asia.

 Another area in which the Shanghai Cooperation Organization does not share the American approach is the fight against drug trafficking.
-There is a strong opinion in the participating states that the situation with the production of drugs in Afghanistan after the arrival of the anti-terrorist coalition troops there has deteriorated significantly, and the new authorities of Kabul and the foreign military units supporting them are unwilling or unable to correct this situation.
-The influx of Afghan drugs into neighboring countries has increased and poses a serious threat to their security.
-The Agreement on Cooperation in Combating Illegal Traffic in Narcotic Drugs and Psychotropic Substances, signed at the Tashkent Summit in June 2004, acquires great importance.
+There is a strong opinion in the participating states that the situation with drug production in Afghanistan after the arrival of anti-terrorist coalition troops there has worsened significantly, and the new authorities of Kabul and the foreign military formations supporting them are unwilling or unable to correct this situation.
+The flow of Afghan drugs into neighboring countries has increased and poses a serious threat to their security.
+The Agreement on Cooperation in the Fight against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances, signed at the Tashkent Summit in June 2004, is of great importance.

 In connection with the latest events taking place in the world economy, it is necessary to pay special attention to the policy of the Shanghai Cooperation Organization in this direction.